lazreg87/fantasticon/README.md

-  -p, --prefix <value>         CSS class prefix (default: icon) --tag <value>                CSS base tag for icons (default: i) -u, --fonts-url <value>      public URL to the fonts directory (used in the generated CSS) --debug                      display errors stack trace (default: false) --silent                     run with no logs (default: false) --help                       display help for command
+  -p, --prefix <value>         CSS class prefix (default: icon) --tag <value>                CSS base tag for icons (default: i) -u, --fonts-url <value>      public URL to the fonts directory (used in the generated CSS) --hash-in-filename           include the hash in the filename instead of as a queryparam (default: false) --debug                      display errors stack trace (default: false) --silent                     run with no logs (default: false) --help                       display help for command